+You might be surprised at what the most addictive drugs are.
+From illicit drugs to commonly prescribed substances, this list encompasses the substances that can cause physical and psychological dependence.
 Drug addiction should be taken very seriously.
 In the United States alone, there are millions of Americans struggling with some form of drug addiction.
-In 2015, 45 percent of all fatal overdoses in Ohio were the cause of heroin abuse.
-Alcohol and marijuana abuse among adolescents in Ohio are also higher than the national average, making youth education and prevention initiatives top priorities for state officials.
+In 2015, 45 percent of all fatal overdoses in Ohio were caused by heroin.
+Alcohol and marijuana abuse among adolescents in Ohio is also higher than the national average, making youth education and prevention initiatives top priorities for state officials.

 The most addictive substances and deadliest drugs that people become dependent on can be broken down into the following categories: